gothgirllover67/recolovetr/README.md

 An unofficial English translation for *Reco Love: Gold Beach* on PS Vita, game version **1.07** and 4 story DLC.
 Please note that you need the updated version of the game.
-The script is MTL with Sugoi-14B-Ultra-HF with some editing and the same vocabluary which I didn't enforce yet on some of the DLC stuff.
+The script is MTL with Sugoi-14B-Ultra-HF with some editing and the same vocabulary which I didn't enforce yet on some of the DLC stuff.
-I think the result, despite the byte-lenght limit, is fine for what it is:
+I think the result, despite the byte-length limit, is fine for what it is:
 70% of the script is ok with small stuff like messed up pronouns (it would take too much time to edit 80k lines of script for such details, however, the tools to pack your own translation are provided here, so feel free to do so), 15% of